 "That will do for now.
 It isn't far to the shack."

 She surveyed the room once more before making her way back to the mouth of the cavern where snow from the blizzard outside was creeping its way inside.
 She pulled her hood up and wrapped her fur cloak tightly about her body, burying her face as she stepped out.
 It would be pointless to attempt to wait out the storm; out here in the far northern corners the mountains, the storms never abated.

-It was a struggle, as always, for the slight framed woman to make it through the torrent of wind and snow; at just five feet in height and only a hundred and thirtyish pounds naked, it took everything she had to fight the elements.
+It was a struggle, as always, for the slight framed woman to make it through the torrent of wind and snow; at just five feet in height, it took everything she had to fight the elements.
 She had help in the form of her enchanted gear, which served to nullify the harshest of the cold and keep the snow from seeping into her clothing.